This Jamaican Rice and Peas is comfort food for most people who live and love the island life. It is also super simple to make and real tasty!

 Jamaican rice and peas/beans is not only healthy for you it’s very versatile dish.

-That is often served alongside other Jamaican meals, with some mango chutney, and an ice cold bottle of “Red Stripe Beer” Jamaica’s most popular beer.
+Also, go ahead and serve this with an ice cold bottle of “Red Stripe Beer” Jamaica’s most popular beer.

-Traditionally for this recipe the beans are soaked overnight in water and then boiled up the next day.
+Because traditionally for this recipe calls for the kidney beans to be soaked overnight in water and then boiled up the next day.

 I am so thrilled you are reading one of my recipes, if you made this recipe i’d love to hear about it!
 Thank you very much for reading and until next time see ya in the kitchen.
 Don’t want to miss a recipe?
 Sign up for our NEWSLETTER delivered right to your inbox!